ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consist of the following:

-- version REQUIRED: SATP protocol Version; see {{satp-protocol-version}}, as a string "major.minor".
+- version REQUIRED: SATP protocol Version, as a string "major.minor"; see section {{<satp-protocol-version}}.

 - messageType REQUIRED: urn:ietf:params:satp:core:msgtype:transfer-proposal-msg.